-National or regional methodologies for monitoring occurrences of the HCV 5 interpretations: BestAvailableInformationformonitoringoccurrencesoccurrencesofinterpretations: BAI >SLIMF BAI SLIMF Monitoring conducted by the local communities and the Indigenous Peoples, or using methodologies otherwise developed in cooperation with the communities and the Indigenous Peoples through culturally appropriate engagement.
-For additional guidance, consider: FSC (20XXa) and HCVRN (2014) (e.g., Part 3).
+National or regional methodologies for monitoring occurrences of the HCV 5 interpretations: Best Available Information for monitoring occurrences of these interpretations: BAI >SLIMF BAI SLIMF Monitoring conducted by the local communities and the Indigenous Peoples, or using methodologies otherwise developed in cooperation with the communities and the Indigenous Peoples through culturally appropriate engagement.

 HCV 6 - Cultural values.
-Sites, resources, habitats^{} and landscapes^{} of global or national cultural, archaeological or historical significance, and/or of critical^{} cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities^{} or Indigenous Peoples, identified through engagement^{} with these local communities^{} or Indigenous Peoples.
+Sites, resources, habitats and landscapes of global or national cultural, archaeological or historical significance, and/or of critical cultural, ecological, economic or religious/sacred importance for the traditional cultures of local communities or Indigenous Peoples, identified through engagement with these local communities or Indigenous Peoples.